Capstone-auto-grader/grader-api-v2/README.md

 # grader-api-v2

-> This is a proof-of-concept prototype of version 2 of the grader API
+> This is a proof-of-concept prototype of version 2 of the grader API.

 ![General Flow](https://static.swimlanes.io/ff07aa1e89a7f1032ebfa9b5ba88a108.png)